TzufLahan/Computer_Vision_Project-Nursing_Behavior_Analysis/Heatmap Motion Tracker/README.md

 ## Purpose and Motivation

-In emergency and critical care settings, understanding how nurses interact with patients is crucial for optimizing medical assistance.
-This project provides a data-driven approach to monitoring nurse activity by:
+In emergency and critical care settings, analyzing nurse workflows is essential for improving patient care and optimizing hospital operations.
+This project provides a data-driven approach to studying nurse activity by:

+- Evaluating how nurses move and interact within the patient’s room.
-- Identifying high-traffic areas in the patient room.
+- Identifying patterns in nurse behavior during different stages of treatment.
-- Detecting time spent in critical zones, such as near the patient’s bed or medical equipment.
+- Analyzing time spent in key areas, such as near the patient’s bed or medical equipment.
-- Understanding movement patterns that correlate with specific medical interventions.
-- Improving workflow analysis for better patient care and hospital resource allocation.
+- Providing insights into workflow efficiency to enhance hospital resource allocation and patient care strategies.
+-
 ## How It Works

 1. **Video Processing**